k4nfr3/CTF-writeup/2018/Y-NOT-CTF/README.md

 SCAPY seemed the only way forward.

-After a little bit of feedling, and the results of the command HELP.
+After a little bit of fidling, and the results of the command HELP.
 Here was the final answer to the flag

 ![](https://github.com/k4nfr3/CTF-writeup/blob/master/2018/Y-NOT-CTF/writeup2.png)